-Administrative expenditure, which includes the salaries of the Commission's staff of 11 000 and the other institutions' 5 000 employees, accounts for about 6% of the overall budget.

-The heading 'refunds to Member States' corresponds to a flat-rate payment (10%) to cover expenditure incurred by the Member States in collecting the resources contributed to the Community budget (the national fiscal authorities are responsible for collection).
+Administrative expenditure, which includes the salaries of the Commission's staff of 11 000 and the other institutions' 5 000 employees, accounts for about 4% of the overall budget.
+The heading 'refunds to Member States' corresponds to a flat-rate payment (10%) to cover expenditure incurred by the national authorities in collecting the resources contributed to the Community budget.